John Watson: I knew it was dangerous getting you into crap telly.

 As a rule, I tend to shy away from AU fics.
 The characters become fundamentally different.
 They are in the world in which they've been set for a reason.
 But I gave this one a shot... and I'll admit that afterwards, I forgot for a moment that Sherlock doesn't actually have a visually artistic bone in his body.
 The character is exactly the same, the outlet is just minimally different.
 It's quite brilliant.
 And the way that the author describes his observations through the window of color palettes is gorgeous.
 Read this, it's totally worth the time.

 Synopsis: Post Reichenbach.
 John is going through the classic phases of grief ... badly.
 Divided into four parts, this fic chronicles his progress week by week, the reconstruction of life without Sherlock.
 Can John possibly find a happy ending?
-Warning: BIG angst.
+Warning: BIG angst, little bit of John/Sherlock by the end.

 Comments: Beautifully, heartbreakingly written.
 Warning: This is not a happy fic.